Contraband Spain

-Contraband Spain is a 1955 crime film written and directed by Lawrence Huntington and starring Richard Greene, Anouk Aimée and Michael Denison.
-Its Spanish title is Contrabando.
+Contraband Spain (also known as Contrabando.) is a 1955 British crime film directed by Lawrence Huntington and Josep María Forn and starring Richard Greene, Anouk Aimée and Michael Denison.
+It was written by Huntington.

 Plot

 A United States Department of the Treasury agent works against smugglers on the border between Spain and France.
 He has a personal interest as his brother who was part of the gang was murdered by them.
 The gang smuggles watches into Spain and brings counterfeit American money into England that is used to buy gold that is melted down and shipped to Continental Europe.